sau-rav/gamma_scalping_backtester/README.md

     Returns :
     void

-plot(self)
+Help on function plot in module position: plot(self)

-    Function to plot the trade points for the position
+    Function to plot the trade points for the position Parameters :

-    Parameters :
     (void)

     Returns :
     void

-unchartered_territory(self, impl_volatility, hist_volatility, vega, i)
+Help on function unchartered_territory in module position: unchartered_territory(self, impl_volatility, hist_volatility, vega, i)

-    Function to check if the deviation from expected move if too large and exit the position accordingly
+    Function to check if the deviation from expected move if too large and exit the position accordingly Parameters :

-    Parameters :
     impl_volatility (float) : Implied Volatility at the index where checking needs to be done hist_volatility (float) : Historical Volatilitiy at the index where checking needs to be done